 Antoine Marie Jean-Baptiste Roger, compte de Saint-Exupéry was a French pilot, poet and author.
 Born in Lyon, France on June 29, 1900, Saint-Exupéry dreampt of becoming a naval officer, but was refused admission to the French Naval Academy.
-Instead, he was called up by the French Air Force in 1921 (though not as a pilot).
-It was there he found his passion to fly airplanes.
+Instead, he was called up by the French Air Force in 1921.
+Though not originally called up as a pilot, it was there he found his passion to fly airplanes.

 After his stint in the Air Force, Saint-Exupéry became a licensed civil pilot in 1927.
 Shortly thereafter, he landed the job of flying the mail on a difficult and dangerous route from Toulouse, France to Dakar, Morocco.